HCL-TECH-SOFTWARE/domino-online-meeting-integration/docs/modules_domi_ls/credentials.md

 ### Validating an OAuth Token

-Pasting a token into the Online Meeting Credentials form triggers **(DOMI_validateOauthTokenFE)** agent, which calls `domiValidateOAuthToken()` in **domiUtilsFE** Script Library.
+Using the "Paste" "button pastes the token from the clipboard into the Online Meeting Credentials form, saves it and triggers **(DOMI_validateOauthTokenFE)** agent, which calls `domiValidateOAuthToken()` in **domiUtilsFE** Script Library.
 This uses `DominoOnlineMeetingIntegrator.refreshAuthToken()` to make a request to the DOMI web application with the refresh token, which will return valid access refresh tokens.

+Any save triggers validation the OAuth token in the PostSave.

-The *Validate OAuth Token* action button does the same.
+The *Validate OAuth Token* action button does the same but is only available in read mode.

 ### Revoking an OAuth Token